 Disputes between people are a common fact of life, and are especially common when money is involved.
-It should come as no surprise, then, that disputes between company shareholders happen relatively frequently, and occasionally reach a level which requires legal intervention.
+It should come as no surprise then, that business disputes between company shareholders happen relatively frequently, and occasionally reach a level which requires legal intervention.

 Our Solicitors represent shareholders in company disputes both locally in Wiltshire, Hampshire, Dorset and Somerset – and throughout England and Wales – from our offices in Salisbury, Andover, Fordingbridge and Amesbury.